ArthurWerle/Spotistics/README.md

  ### Possible problems
   - You'll need to change the `clientId` variable in `src/config.js` to your clientID.
   - You'll need to change the `redirectUri` variable in `src/config.js` if you're using something different that `http://localhost:3000`
-  - You'll need to set the redirect URL's in your **[Spotify For Developers Dashboard](https://developer.spotify.com/dashboard/)**
 ___

 *Feel free to fork, contribute and comment your thoughts about it.